create3000/x_ite/docs/_posts/getting-started.md

 ### More Options

-More options can be adjusted using the [Browser Object](reference/browser-services#browser-object) and [browser options](reference/browser-services#browser-options) for scene specific adjustments.
+More options can be adjusted using the [Browser Object](reference/browser-services#browser-object) and [Browser Options](reference/browser-services#browser-options) for scene specific adjustments.

 ## Keyboard Shortcuts